lart-bangor/research-assistant/docs/source/users/installation.rst

    shared university or lab computer and want to centrally manage the installation for all users (requires administrator privileges).

-   If in any doubt, choose :guilabel:`Install for me only`
+   If in any doubt, choose :guilabel:`Install for me only`.

    .. figure:: figures/figure3.png
       :width: 400